Carpal Tunnel Syndrome

 (See also Overview and Evaluation of Hand Disorders.)

-Carpal tunnel syndrome is very common and most often occurs in women aged 30 to 50.
-Risk factors include rheumatoid arthritis or other wrist arthritis (sometimes the presenting manifestation), diabetes mellitus, hypothyroidism, acromegaly, primary, cardiac or dialysis-associated amyloidosis, and pregnancy-induced edema in the carpal tunnel.
+Carpal tunnel syndrome is very common and most often occurs in women aged 40 to 59 (1).
+Risk factors include rheumatoid arthritis or other wrist arthritis (sometimes the presenting manifestation), diabetes mellitus, hypothyroidism, acromegaly, immunoglobulin light chain, cardiac or dialysis-associated amyloidosis, and pregnancy-induced edema in the carpal tunnel.
 Activities or jobs that require repetitive flexion and extension of the wrist may contribute, but rarely.
 Most cases are idiopathic.

 Symptoms and Signs of Carpal Tunnel Syndrome